In this guide, you will find solutions to common problems that you may encounter using Ocean School.

 Your Ocean School Class folder needs to be located inside of the “Classroom” folder so that your students can access the activities.

-If you do not have a “Classroom” folder in your Google Drive, please follow the steps below to locate your Class folder and move it into a Classroom folder.
+If you do not have a “Classroom” folder in your Google Drive, please follow the steps in "Connecting your activities" to locate your Class folder and move it into a Classroom folder.

 I customized an activity.
 Why aren’t my students receiving the new version of the activity?

 Is this issue affecting just one student or crew?